-While your teen is going through treatment, you may appreciate the accessibility and comfort of online treatment options.
-As many adults feel most comfortable at home, you can meet with a therapist comfortably from your bed, couch, office, or anywhere with an internet connection.
+While your teen is going through treatment, you may appreciate the availability and comfort of online treatment options.
+As many adults feel most comfortable at home, online therapy allows you to meet with a therapist comfortably from your bed, couch, office, or anywhere with an internet connection.

-If you are unsure how to proceed with the initial steps, speaking to a mental health professional, such as those working on a platform like BetterHelp, may help you gain clarity and perspective.
-Seeing your teen experience addiction can feel stressful, concerning, and scary.
-Caring for your mental health as a parent can be a significant first step toward healing.
+If you are unsure how to proceed with initiating online therapy, speaking to a mental health professional, such as those working on a platform like BetterHelp, may help you gain clarity and perspective.
+Witnessing your teen experience addiction can feel stressful, concerning, and scary.
+Caring for your mental health as a parent can be a significant first step toward healing for both you and your child.
 If your teen hopes to participate in online counseling as well, a platform such as TeenCounseling may be a beneficial choice.

 What activities are in rehab?

 Can my parents send me to rehab?

 What is the success rate of rehabilitation?